afoster549/Calculator-ARCHIVE/README.md

 # Calculator ARCHIVE
-This is an archive of a calculator I made from another reopistory that was on my old website.
+This is an archive of a calculator I made from another repository that was on my old website.

 It is very imperfect and I may remake it one day.